MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 	SceneManager();
 	~SceneManager();

-We haven't really seen constructors or destructors so far, because Cocos2d-x like to manage the lifecycle of its objects through *reference counting*, and the `create()` and `init()` methods.
+We haven't really seen constructors or destructors so far, because Cocos2d-x likes to manage the lifecycle of its objects through *reference counting*, and the `create()` and `init()` methods.

-But because `SceneManager` doesn't inherit from a Cocos2d-x class, we're going to create it the old-school C++ way.
+But because `SceneManager` doesn't inherit from a Cocos2d-x class, we're going to use constructors and destructors.

 > [action]
 >